Skip to content

 Each module's table includes the following columns:

-Less commonly-used properties were stored externally in the [module]_tags and [module]_tag_groups tables and are made available via pivot tables.
+Less commonly-used partitionable properties were store externally in the [module]_tags and [module]_tag_groups tables and are made available via pivot tables.

 In the case of sparsely-used numeric measurements, optional numeric properties (onps) were stored externally in the [module]_onps tables.

-The basic database schema to accomodate for this design is (lithics example):
+The basic database schema to accomodate for this design is therefore (lithics example):

-At the (back end) application level, each module has its set of configuration files, Request Forms (Laravel's Authentication and Validation), and Models (Laravel's ORM classes).
-In addition, module-generic Request Forms, Controllers, and Services are located in the standard Laravel application folders.
-Module-Generic API endpoints serve as the gateway to these components.
+At the (back end) application level, each module has its set of configuration files, Request Forms (Laravel's Validation), and Models (Laravel's ORM classes).
+In addition, module-agnostic Request Forms, Controllers, and Services are located in the standard Laravel application folders.
+Module agnostic API endpoints serve as the gateway to these components.

-This design allows flexibility with regard to each modules' specific details in a module-generic framework that is easier to maintain.
-It also allows for the relatively easy incorporation of new modules into the project.
+This design enables flexibility with regard to each modules' specific details in a module-agnostic framework that is easier to maintain.
+It also allows for a relatively easy incorporation of new modules into the project.